-Sometimes what would be best practice to improve accessibility in a pristine space is no longer best practice where standard practices in an existing endeavour mean that accessibility tools are less effective, or break, on what would have been the best practice.
+Sometimes what would be best practice to improve accessibility in a pristine space is changes.
+This can happen where standard practice in an existing endeavour mean that accessibility tools are less effective, or break, if not constructed to overcome barriers in the standard practise rather than those in the pristine space (which no longer exists).

 It is an unfortunate reality that articles like my commentary on why developers should use tabs instead of spaces in source code, and the idea of not opening even external links in a new tab in the browser are not very practical in the real world because accessibility tools (and other tools with which accessibility tools interact) do not necessarily play well with what would be the preferred practice to create a level playing field for those with various physical and/or mental/emotional barriers because so much software and configurations are built around the assumptions of what has become standard practice.